cbare/data-science-from-scratch/README.md

 That said, the book gives a fly-over view of some fairly deep subjects, leaving the reader with a good lay of the land but also an  intimidating sense of how much there is left to learn.

 I had little problem using Python 3 to work through the book even though it's done in Python 2.
 You'll have to add some parentheses here and there and be aware that map is a generator in Python 3.
-The 2nd Edition is fully Python 3 and in the works now.
+The [2nd Edition][4] is fully Python 3 and in the works now.

 ## Chapters